DELIVERY: DE, BE, NL - 100% HALAL - FRESH - FREE DELIVERY FROM €150

 What is a good macro distribution?

-Best macro ratio for losing weight
+Best macronutrient ratio for weight loss

 If you want to lose weight, you'll want to reduce your calorie intake while still getting enough protein to maintain muscle mass.
 A typical macronutrient breakdown for weight loss is 40% protein, 30% carbohydrates, and 30% fat.
 Fat contains by far the most calories.
-If you want to eat a little more, you can choose to reduce your fat intake. here our meals to lose weight.
+If you want to eat a little more, you can choose to reduce your fat intake here our meals to lose weight.

-Best macro ratio for drying training
+Best macronutrient ratio for lean training

 Cutting weight requires a higher protein intake to maintain muscle mass while losing fat.
 A 40% protein, 40% carbohydrate, and 20% fat ratio often works well.
-Because fat contains more energy, it can be helpful to reduce this slightly. here our meals for dry training.
+Because fat contains more energy, it can be helpful to reduce this slightly here our meals for dry training.

 For muscle building, it's important to be in a calorie surplus.
 You need more carbohydrates for energy during heavy workouts and protein to increase muscle mass.
 A bulking macronutrient breakdown might be 50% carbohydrates, 30% protein, and 20% fat.
 Do you struggle to eat more?
-Then it might be helpful to eat more fats because they contain more calories. here our bulking meals.
+Then it might be helpful to eat more fats because they contain more calories here our bulking meals.

-Best macro distribution for endurance sport
+Best macronutrient breakdown for endurance sports

 Endurance athletes, such as marathon runners or cyclists, require a higher amount of carbohydrates to maintain their energy levels.
-A good guideline is 60% carbohydrates, 20% protein, and 20% fat. here our meals for endurance athletes.
+A good guideline is 60% carbohydrates, 20% protein, and 20% fat here our meals for endurance athletes.

 Conclusion